bradmasy/Handy_SetE/README.md

 ## General Info
 This browser based web application to ...

-Hoda Rashedi Demo for Tuesday Lab.

-This is for creating conflict.

-Hoda Rashedi Demo for Tuesday Lab.
-This is the test
+Hoda Rashedi is changing this for Lab Demo.

 ## Technologies
 Technologies used for this project: